IzzySoft/Adebar/README.md

 * a [HTML][2] file listing all user-installed apps with their sources you've installed them from (e.g. *Google Play*, *F-Droid*, *Aptoide*), date of first install/last update, installed version, and more – plus the same for the (pre-installed) system apps.
 * a [HTML][2] file with some general device documentation.

+Those three HTML files still have a `.md` file extension for historical reasons (before v2.0.0, they were created using [Markdown][4]).
+They are not complete HTML documents (no header, no footer); the example configuration in `doc/` has a user-function `uf_postrun()` taking care to assemble the pieces into one file which then will be a valid HTML document and thus have an `.html` file extension.

 ![Adebar-created files](https://codeberg.org/izzy/Adebar/wiki/raw/AdebarFiles.png)

 Optionally, if you have the PHP [CLI](https://en.wikipedia.org/wiki/Command-line_interface "Wikipedia: Command-line interface") available on your computer, you can parse the `packages.xml` with provided PHP scripts, located in the `tools/` directory.
 This directory also includes a few additional scripts: